tecknut/religionfusion/README.md

 # Rules
 * Don't kill people
+* Killing others to spread or defend RF is totally NOT OK, at all
 * Other religions are ok, accept them as human beings too.
-Even atheists.
+Even atheists
 * But don't be just blindly nice to people.
 If they're nasty to you, you are allowed to be rude to them, or call the cops (if applicable)
 * Don't steal other people's stuff
 * Be nice to other people
 * Rape is never ok.
 Sex must be consensual.
-Even if you're married.
+Even if you're married
 * You do not ever own another human being.
 Wife, husband, child.
 You cannot take their life

 # Meetups